Supplies you will need:

 - colored cardstock paper

 - wiggly eyes (we received ours from our friends at Craftprojectideas.com)

 - glitter glue (we received ours from our friends at Craftprojectideas.com)

 - school glue

 2. Continue adding fish all over your paper.
 Finish them by gluing on a wiggly eye.

 3. To make the scales on our fish, we used fun Rainbow Glitter Glue from Craftprojectideas.com.
 They come in little tubes that are easily handled by little hands and the glitter dries raised.
 I LOVE using glitter glue because it gives the same effect as traditional glitter, but without all the mess.
 Make scales on the bottle cap and also lines to define the tail fin.
 The variety of colors made this extra fun for the kids.

-I forgot to get a picture, but at this point we also used a marker to draw a mouth on our fish.
-It probably would have been easier for the kids to draw the mouth on before using the glitter glue (just a heads up) that way they don't accidentally smear glitter glue on their fingers or all over their fish.
+4. Use a black marker to draw a mouth on your fish.
+It probably would have been easier for the kids to draw the mouth on before using the glitter glue (just a heads up) that way they don’t accidentally smear glitter glue on their fingers or all over their fish.

-To make the bubbles we used a left over paper straw I had from a party.
-We dipped the end of the straw in white paint and then pressed it onto our paper.
-The key to getting this to work properly is to make sure the white paint doesn't bubble over the hole at the end of the straw.
+5. To make the bubbles, dip the end of a paper straw in white paint and then pressed it onto your paper.
+The key to getting this to work properly is to make sure the white paint doesn’t bubble over the hole at the end of the straw.
 Every time we dipped the straw in the paint we had to turn it up and blow into the straw to pop the bubble if there was one.
-If you don't blow the bubble out, you will just get a solid circle.
+If you don’t blow the bubble out, you will just get a solid circle.
 (You can see what I mean with the solid circle bubble in the picture below)